ZakariaBrahimi/ZakariaBrahimi/README.md

 <b><p align='left'>I have a bachelor degree in Computer Science and Software Engineering, and Currently studying Entrepreneurship and Project Management at Higher National School of Management in Algeria</p> </b>

-- ⚡ I'm Django & React Developer
+- ⚡ Django & React Developer with PosgreSQL and TailwindCSS
 - 🌱 Interested in Product Management using Agile Software Development
-- 👯 Looking to collaborate with other Developers and an ambitious & growing team that is tackling a major problem.
+- 👯 Looking to collaborate with other Developers and a growing team that is tackling a major problem.
-- I am a passionate on coding challenges and problem-solving, check out my LeetCode profile [here](https://leetcode.com/ZakariaAbdessamedBrahimi/).
+- Data Structures and Algorithms Enthusiast, check out my [LeetCode profile](https://leetcode.com/ZakariaAbdessamedBrahimi/).
-  <p align='left'> You can view my resume <a href='https://drive.google.com/file/d/1oY8c3KKFNEd94rV7F-cQcAWj5R2b7jUs/view?usp=sharing' target=_blank><u>here</u>.</a></p>
+  <p align='left'> You can view my Complete resume <a href='https://drive.google.com/file/d/1oY8c3KKFNEd94rV7F-cQcAWj5R2b7jUs/view?usp=sharing' target=_blank><u>here</u>.</a></p>

 ![](https://github-readme-streak-stats.herokuapp.com/?user=ZakariaBrahimi&theme=default&hide_border=true)